 The Nikon NIKKOR AF S 85mm f/1.8G is made for the Nikon F(FX) DSLR cameras.
 The lens is very similar to the other f/1.8G models, has a wider aperture of 85mm, and offers the best photography techniques.
 Your images are clear, clean-cut, and have zero scopes for any discrepancies or aberrations.

 The 85mm wide opening makes it easier for photographers to capture detailed and well-angled shots of smaller objects.
 The autofocus feature was very impressive as well, giving us the stability and lighting to click the perfect shot in dim lighting.

-The 85mm lens is tailor-made for portrait shots, for wider landscape shots you can check out the f/1.4G models.
+The 85mm lens is tailor-made for portrait shots.
+For wider landscape shots, you can check out the f/1.4G models.
 The AF-S f/1.8G works well as an entry-level lens.
 It also works well for wedding photography and taking close-up shots.

-We liked the sharpness and crispness that the AF-S lenses bring to the images, and the 85mm model doesn’t disappoint.
+I liked the sharpness and crispness that the AF-S lenses bring to the images, and the 85mm model doesn’t disappoint.
 The other special effects like bokeh allow for greater flexibility.

 - Suitable for portrait photography